Soccer-Dortmund's Reyna snatches stoppage-time winner against Mainz

 They did have a few efforts on goal by Karim Adeyemi in the second half but never really threatened and ended up surviving some late pressure from Mainz, who had their best chance when Anton Stach's low drive flew just wide in the 88th.

-Reyna then stepped up to give his team three points and lift Dortmund, who face Chelsea in the Champions League Round of 16 next month, up to third on 31 points, five off leaders Bayern Munich.
+Reyna then stepped up to give his team three points and lift Dortmund, who face Chelsea in the Champions League Round of 16 next month, up to fifth on 31 points along with Freiburg and Eintracht Frankfurt, five off leaders Bayern Munich.

 (Reporting by Karolos Grohmann Editing by Toby Davis)